DeepGroundwater/DeepGroundwater.github.io/docs/blog/posts/modeltaskdesign.md

 ### Example 3: Solving Flooding (The Alignment Trap)
 This is where things get dangerous.
 We often set out with a massive, virtuous goal, such as eliminate flood hazards.
 But how do we translate that into a computational task?
-Sometimes, we produce model, validated the results, then call it a day, even though this won't neccessarily get us closer to our goal.
+Sometimes, we produce a model, validate the results, then call it a day, even though this won't neccessarily get us closer to our goal.

   - Goal: Eliminate flood hazards.
   - Task: Produce 100-yr flood map.